Random Subset Averaging: Random Subset Averaging and Its Properties

 with the feasible set defined as $H_L \equiv\left\{\mathbbm{w}\in[0,1]^L:\sum_{\ell = 1}^{L}\mathbbm{w}_{\ell} = 1\right\}$.
 Here, $k^{(\ell)} = \sum_{m = 1}^{M}\hat{w}_m^{(\ell)}k_m^{(\ell)}$ denotes the effective model dimension associated with $\hat{\mu}^{(\ell)}$.

-The second-round aggregation enhances robustness by stabilizing predictions, particularly in sparse settings where only a small subset of covariates is informative.
-In such cases, the individual predictors $\hat{\mu}_{m}^{(\ell)}$ may be weak or unstable, and the additional averaging step helps mitigate variability in the final prediction.
+This two-layer construction is not merely algorithmic, but reflects a decomposition of model uncertainty into within-subset and between-subset components.
+The second-round aggregation reduces variability and improves stability, particularly in settings where individual submodels are weak or unstable.

+\begin{remark}[Implicit Decorrelation via Random Subset Sampling] Random subset sampling substantially reduces the probability that highly correlated covariates are selected jointly.
+Consider an AR(1) dependence structure with correlation $\rho^{|i-j|}$.
+For a given threshold $t \in (0,1)$ and selection probability $p$, the probability that the maximal pairwise correlation among the selected covariates exceeds $t$ is of order $K p^2 \frac{\log t}{\log \rho}$.
+By choosing $p$ sufficiently small so that this quantity remains negligible, the selected covariates are approximately weakly dependent with high probability.
+In this sense, random subset sampling acts as an implicit decorrelation mechanism: even if the original predictors exhibit strong dependence, the induced submodels tend to operate in a regime closer to orthogonality.
+Moreover, stronger dependence (larger $\rho$) increases clustering among predictors, so maintaining a low-correlation structure requires a smaller selection probability $p$.
+The data-driven choice of $p$ via cross-validation in our simulations is consistent with this implication, suggesting that RSA adaptively exploits dependence to stabilize prediction. \end{remark}

-\begin{remark} The proposed RSA method shares conceptual similarities with several well-established ensemble learning techniques, including dropout in neural networks, stacking, and random forests with feature bagging.
-Like dropout, which randomly deactivates neurons during training to implicitly average over subnetworks, RSA introduces randomness through covariate subsetting and performs explicit aggregation across multiple predictors.
-However, RSA differs by employing a structured two-round convex weighting scheme, making the aggregation process both tractable and broadly applicable to a wide class of base learners.
-Compared to stacking, which combines heterogeneous models trained on the same feature set, RSA promotes diversity through random covariate subspaces while maintaining a shared model structure.
-This distinction enables RSA to systematically capture variable interactions and mitigate overfitting in high-dimensional settings.
-RSA also resembles random forests in its use of feature-level randomness, but it applies convex weighting rather than majority voting or unweighted averaging.
-In essence, RSA can be viewed as a general-purpose, structured ensemble method that draws on the strengths of dropout, stacking, and feature bagging, while offering greater flexibility and theoretical transparency through its two-layer architecture. \end{remark}
+\begin{remark} RSA is related to several ensemble methods that introduce randomness to improve predictive stability, including dropout, stacking, and random forests.
+Like these methods, RSA incorporates randomness via covariate subsampling and aggregates across the resulting submodels.
+Unlike heuristic aggregation schemes, however, RSA employs a structured two-round convex weighting procedure, yielding a tractable and theoretically transparent framework.
+In particular, RSA promotes diversity through random covariate subspaces while maintaining a unified model structure and data-driven aggregation.
+Overall, RSA can be viewed as a structured ensemble method that integrates randomness with principled aggregation, while retaining flexibility and theoretical interpretability through its two-layer architecture. \end{remark}